zvictor/brainyduck/docs/README.md

 ## Contributing

-1. When debugging Faugra, it's always a good idea to run the commands using the `--verbose` (or `DEBUG=faugra:*`) flag.
+1. When debugging Faugra, it's always a very good idea to run the commands using the `--verbose` (or `DEBUG=faugra:*`) flag.
-Please make sure you have that included in your logs before you report any bug.
+Please make sure you **have that included in your logs before you report any bug**.

 2. The tests are easy to run and are an important diagnosis tool to understand what could be going on in your environment.
 Clone Faugra's repository and then run the tests in one of the possible ways: